jou4/parsure/README.md

-# parsure
+# Parsure

 Parsure is a Text parser combinator library like Parsec for Clojure.
-This is still unstable.

 ## Usage